-- Data is entered into a database to facilitate access and combination of data - Different complexities of database - Standard spreadsheet software (e.g. Microsoft Excel) - Standard database software (e.g. Microsoft Access) - Off-the-shelf road database software (e.g. HIMS, ArcGIS) - Custom-made road database software (often web-based) - Start simple, gradually develop further - Using off-the-shelf software, find out what you want first - Later upgrade as needed
+- Data is entered into a database to facilitate access and combination of datasets - Standard spreadsheet/database software (e.g. Microsoft Excel, Microsoft Access) - Good as starting software, but quickly becomes insufficient for full-fledged RAMS - Off-the-shelf road database software (e.g. HIMS, ArcGIS) - Often lacks certain functionalities, difficult to make changes - Often includes functionalities that are not used, but are paid for - Requires (annual) licenses - Custom-made road database software (often web-based) - Gradually becoming less expensive to develop - Allows great flexibility in design and scope - Possible to expand in future, but can be dependent on original developer - Requires good ides of database needs involvement of experienced road management specialist